sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/_index.md

 The industrial society is bound to collapse when fossil fuels run out,
 with unrest being more severe in the old world.

-The alternative route is to convince dvija-s to transition to Indian villages soon and prepare (also being [encouraged](https://rebrand.ly/grAma-dvija)).
+An alternative route is to convince dvija-s to transition to Indian villages soon and prepare (also being [encouraged](https://rebrand.ly/grAma-dvija)).
 When famine hits, they'll be in a worse (though not hopeless) position relative to new-worlders - lands and harvest snatched, jihadists and bandits etc..

 ## Contact